 Having undergone something of a renaissance in recent years, ramen is more popular than ever today in Japan.
 The sheer number of ramen restaurants around today is staggering, and it feels like every street in Tokyo has at least one ramen-ya.

 There are different regional styles of ramen as well as countless sub-variations within those, but the most popular and widely known ramen type is tonkotsu ramen.

 This ramen has a rich, milky, lip-smacking soup base made by boiling pork bones for hours or even days.

 Tonkotsu ramen broths range in heaviness, from the insanely rich and almost gravy-like, to much more delicate interpretations that almost(!) seem healthy.
-We like it somewhere in the middle, and our pick for our favourite tonkotsu ramen in Tokyo would have to be Ichiran ramen.
+We like it somewhere in the middle, and our favourite pick in Tokyo would have to be famous tonkotsu king, Ichiran ramen.

 Where to eat ramen: Ichiran, Ueno and other locations

 When it comes to tonkotsu ramen, Ichiran is one of the most widely loved ramen restaurants in Japan.
 Originally from Fukuoka, Ichiran have expanded nationwide to 60+ stores over the years.